-- 12.2 The definition of a crime shall be strictly construed and shall not be extended by analogy.
-In case of ambiguity, the definition shall be interpreted in favor of the person being investigated, prosecuted or convicted. - 12.3 The present Section shall not affect the characterization of any conduct as criminal under principles and rules of international law independently of the present regulation. - 55 It has been shown in the case The Prosecutor versus Jhoni Franca that, in order to satisfy the principle of nullum crimen sine lege, the act must have been a crime under international law giving rise to individual criminal responsibility at the time the conduct occurred. - With respect to the application of nullum crimen sine lege to crimes within the subject matter jurisdiction of the Special Panels, the Court has to examine the application of the principle of nullum crimen sine lege to the subject matter jurisdiction of the Special Panels under UNTAET Regulation No. 2000/15.
+- 40 The principle nullum crimen sine lege is found in Section 12 of U.R.
+2000/15, which reads as follows: - 12.1 A person shall not be criminally responsible under the present regulation unless the conduct in question constitutes, at the time it takes place, a crime under international law or the laws of East Timor. - 12.2 The definition of a crime shall be strictly construed and shall not be extended by analogy.
+In case of ambiguity, the definition shall be interpreted in favor of the person being investigated, prosecuted or convicted. - 12.3 The present Section shall not affect the characterization of any conduct as criminal under principles and rules of international law independently of the present regulation. - 12.4 It has been shown in the case The Prosecutor versus Jhoni Franca3 that, in order to satisfy the principle of nullum crimen sine lege, the act must have been a crime under international law giving rise to individual criminal responsibility at the time the conduct occurred.4 - 41 With respect to the application of nullum crimen sine lege to crimes within the subject matter jurisdiction of the Special Panels, the Court has to examine the application of the principle of nullum crimen sine lege to the subject matter jurisdiction of the Special Panels under U. R No. 2000/15.
 In particular, this part investigates whether the "serious criminal offences" enumerated in Section 1.3 of U.R.
-2000/15 were already crimes under international law either as customary international law binding on all states; or, in the absence of customary law and at least to the extent the defendants were Indonesian citizens, as treaty law binding on Indonesia. - 57 Section 1.3 of U.R.
-2000/15 states that the Special Panels have jurisdiction over the following serious criminal offences: genocide, Crimes Against Humanity, war crimes, torture, murder and sexual offences.
-If it is clear that some acts like murder and sexual offences nto force.
+2000/15 were already crimes under international law either as customary international law binding on all states;5 or, in the absence of

-The Prosecutor Versus Jhoni Franca, Judgment of the 5th December 2002.
+3 The Prosecutor Versus Jhoni Franca, Judgment of 5th December 2002.

-This requirement, of course, is limited to acts occurring before the Regulation 2000/15 entered into force
+4This requirement, of course, is limited to acts occurring before the U. R 2000/15 entered into force.

-&lt;sup>6 See also Report of the Secretary-General Pursuant to Paragraph 2 of Security Council Resolution 808 (1993), UN Doc, S/25704, 3 May 1993 [hereinafter Report of the Secretary-General regarding the ICTY Statute], accompanying the proposed statute for the International Criminal Tribunal for the Former Yugoslavia.
-Paragraph 34 of this report addresses the principle of nullum crimen sine lege and reads, in relevant part:
+5 See also Report of the Secretary-General Pursuant to Paragraph 2 of Security Council Resolution 808 (1993), UN Doc, S/25704, 3 May 1993 [hereinafter Report of the Secretary-General regarding the ICTY Statute], accompanying the proposed statute for the International